Why Exercises are the way to go for Greater Trochanteric Pain Syndrome

 Effective Exercises for GTPS

-At Melbourne Massage and Treatment in Fitzroy North clinic, I design individualized exercise programs to help patients with GTPS regain strength and function.
+At Melbourne Massage and Treatment in Fitzroy North clinic, I design individualised exercise programs to help patients with GTPS regain strength and function.
 Some of the most effective exercises for GTPS include:

-• Isometric exercises: Holding static positions to engage the hip muscles without excessive movement, reducing pain and improving muscle endurance.
+• Isometric exercises involve holding static positions to engage the hip muscles without excessive movement, reducing pain and improving muscle endurance, driving blood to the tendons and joints, helping with recovery.

 • Strength training: Progressive strengthening of the gluteus medius and minimus muscles to enhance hip stability.